 Turning your horse out at night, even if only for part of the year, certainly has its benefits but is it the best option for you and your horse?
 Just like people, all horses are different and while some of them are will be much happier turned out there are plenty of horses who would far rather be stabled.

-What you need to consider first
+What you need to consider before turning your horse out at night

 Before you decide to turn your horse out at night there are a few things that you need to consider and take into account.

-Some horses seem to think the night time is the best time for them to try and escape so it’s important that you make sure all of the fencing is secure and repair (or replace) any sections that aren’t.
+Some horses seem to think the nighttime is the best time for them to try and escape so it’s important that you make sure all of the fencing is secure and repair (or replace) any sections that aren’t.
 It’s important to make the fence high enough so that your horse can’t jump it but also though enough so he can’t just break through it.
 I talked about different fencing materials in a recent article so I won’t cover it here, but if you want to read more about the various materials you can do so here.

 If you’re turning your horse out at night you’ll also need to make sure your security is good enough to deter a possible thief.
 It’s a sad fact that some people will use the cover of darkness to attempt to steal not just horses but any livestock which is why security is so important.
 There are a number of options that can act as a deterrent from security lights to motion cameras and full 24-hour security cameras.
 I’ve covered them all in more detail here.